Škoda 24 cm L/40 K97: History

 The origins of the Škoda 24 cm L/40 K97 lay in an earlier gun designed and built by the Krupp company in Germany.
 In 1894 Krupp designed the 24 cm SK L/40 and started production in 1898 for the Imperial German Navy's pre-dreadnought battleships and armored cruisers.
 Krupp produced a variant of the 24 cm SK L/40 for the Austro-Hungarian Navy called the 24 cm L/40 K94 which armed their armored cruiser SMS Kaiser Karl VI, the pre-dreadnought Habsburg-class battleships and the Monarch-class coastal defense ships.
-In 1897 Škoda bought a production license from Krupp and began production in 1904 at the Pilsen works of the Škoda 24 cm L/40 K97 and later the Škoda designed 24 cm L/40 K/01.
+In 1897 Škoda bought a production license from Krupp and began production in 1904 at the Škoda Works in Plzeň of the Škoda 24 cm L/40 K97 and later the Škoda designed 24 cm L/40 K/01.
 Both Germany and Austria-Hungary developed their own ammunition with differing weights and lengths, however their ballistic performance was similar.